 - 9. If the company has preferred shares entitled to fixed or minimum dividends - a.
-Describe how fixed or minimum dividends are calculated b.
-Inform whether the profit for the year is sufficient for the full payment of fixed or minimum dividends c.
+Describe how fixed or minimum dividends are calculated c.
 Identify whether any unpaid installments are cumulative

 Not applicable, as the Company's capital stock is exclusively divided into common shares.